-Ubah Academy opened its doors in the Fall of the 2004-2005 school year with approximately 90 students in Minneapolis.
+Ubah Academy began operating in the 2004-2005 school year as Ubah Medical Academy with approximately 90 students in Minneapolis.
 The school district now serves about 300 students at its facility in downtown Hopkins.
 Students reside in Minneapolis, St. Paul, and surrounding suburbs.

 Ubah Academy has been able to sustain enrollment by providing students with a rigorous education in a safe environment.
-The district's graduation rate of 95% last year and our 2023 graduates receiving over 4 million dollars in scholarships is testimony to Ubah Medical Academy's stability.
+The district's graduation rate of 100% for 2023-24 - 100% of seniors enrolled as of October 1, 2023 graduated by year's end - is testimony to Ubah Medical Academy's stability, and success in serving its population.

-During the 2022-23 school year the Board considered changes in the school's focus over the years and approved the name change to Ubah Academy, effective July 1, 2023.
+During the 2022-23 school year the Board considered changes in the school's focus over the years and approved the name change from Ubah Medical Academy to Ubah Academy, effective July 1, 2023.
 Over the years the school has operated its emphasis on medical fields has been reduced in practice, and the name created the impression of a specialized school which has deterred prospective staff from applying for positions at the school.
 Our school's focus will remain more generally college-preparatory.
 The following is a list of programs that support the mission: